Steph McGovern: Early life

-McGovern was born in 1982 in North Shields, Tyne and Wear, and grew up in Middlesbrough, North Yorkshire.
-Her father is professional artist Eamonn McGovern.
+McGovern was born in 1982 in North Shields, Tyne and Wear, but grew up in Middlesbrough, North Yorkshire.
+Her father is Irish and is a professional artist.
+She is an only child.
 In 1998, at the start of her sixth form studies, she won an Arkwright Engineering Scholarship for her potential to be a future leader in the engineering industry.
-From 1998 to 2000, at Macmillan Academy, in the sixth form, she studied maths, physics, design technology and business studies.
+From 1998 to 2000, at Macmillan Academy, in the sixth form, she studied Maths, Physics, Design Technology and Business Studies.

-At the age of 19, she was awarded the Young Engineers Clubs' "Young Engineer for Britain", and during a gap year Year in Industry before a then-planned mechanical engineering degree at Imperial College, McGovern was a junior member of Black & Decker’s Six Sigma team in Spennymoor, saving Black & Decker £150,000 a year by improving production techniques used for the Leaf Hog (Blower/Vacuum/Mulcher) later receiving EEF/Year in Industry Award for Contribution to the Business.
+At the age of 19, she was awarded the Young Engineers Clubs' "Young Engineer for Britain", and during a gap year Year in Industry before a then-planned mechanical engineering degree at Imperial College, McGovern was a junior member of Black+Decker's Six Sigma team in Spennymoor, saving Black+Decker £150,000 a year by improving production techniques used for the Leaf Hog (Blower/Vacuum/Mulcher), and later receiving an EEF/Year in Industry Award for Contribution to Business.

 She attended University College London, where, in 2005, she received a BSc in science communication and policy in the Department of Science and Technology Studies.
 In 2013, she was awarded an honorary doctorate by Teesside University.